The Good News for Your Joints

 Devil’s Claw Root is a plant indigenous to South Africa that has been traditionally used as an herbal supplement for joint health.

-Take 3 capsules up to twice daily, or as directed by your healthcare provider.
+Take 3 capsules twice daily, or as directed by your healthcare provider.
 For best results, take this product alongside Prevention Plus and Krill Oil Plus.

 The Power of Plant-Based MedicineLs7lSTaWEP4